 - Not compatible with all web browsers.

-To find quality images of different formats for your emails, you may visit some free photo stock websites.
+To find quality images of different formats for your emails, you may visit different photo stock websites like GraphicMama.

 Font size is crucial for email readability.
 According to email design guidelines, it is recommended to use the font of 14 pixels for the body copy of long emails and 16 pixels for the body text of short ones.